nantrinh/postit_app_walkthrough/lesson_3/README.md

 When the user is logged in:
 ![](../gifs/logged_in.gif)

-- Add routes to support all user actions except `index` and `destroy`.
-Use the `'/register'` route for `users#new`.
-- Add the following validations for a new user:
-  - Require a username and password.
-  - Username must be unique.
-  - Password must be at least 5 characters long.
-- Prevent users from editing other users' profiles.
-- Display a user's posts and comments on the users `show` view.
-- Link to the `show` view for a user wherever you have the user name displayed.
-- Update the user-related links in the navigation bar.

 ## Users
 ### Add routes to support all user actions except `index` and `destroy`
 Use the `'/register'` route for `users#new`.